Frequently Asked Questions

 You can reach SCBS at 1-800-844-6591.

-Correctional Billing Services, or Jpay directly to the TDCJ?
+Correctional Billing Services to the TDCJ?

-Complaints about the vendor’s service should be forwarded in writing to:
+Service complaints should be forwarded in writing to:

 Texas Department of Criminal Justice